-Everybody loves special holidays such as Easter or Christmas and the delicious chocolate that come along with it.
-Well, everyone except your dog that is.
-As much as pet owners like to share holiday treats and goodies with our four-legged friends, we must never share our chocolates.
+Everybody loves special holidays such as Valentines Day, Easter or Christmas and the delicious chocolate that come along with it.
+Well, everyone except your dog, that is.
+As much as pet owners like to share holiday treats and goodies with our four-legged friends, we must never share our chocolates as dogs and chocolate do not mix.

 Chocolate is Toxic for Dogs